 2. Search for “FMTC Affiliate Disclosure” and install it.
 After installation, activate the plugin.

-3. After the plugin is activated, find it in the list of installed plugins and click on “Settings”.
+3. After the plugin is activated, find it in the Menu.

 4. In the opened page of settings write your own affiliate disclosure statement and save changes.